 Not having names match exactly can cause delays in payouts, and in a worst-case scenario of two people with similar names, it can result in litigation.

-4. Not updating beneficiaries over time.
+4. Forgetting to update your beneficiaries over time.

 Who you want to or should name as a beneficiary will mostly likely change over time as circumstances change.
 Naming a beneficiary is part of an overall estate plan.
 Just as life changes, so should your estate plan.